RuncibleSpoon/F5AppSvcDemo/README.md

 BIGIPIP | The public IP address of the BIG-IP
 BIGIPUrl  | The URL to access the management console of the BIG-IP (use after you set the password in the post install tasks)

-### Post  Install tasks (further work required)
+### Post  Install tasks

-There are two post install steps and some functionality tests to run post install.

-1) Set the password we will use for authorization when using AS3
-2) Run the post install script to a)Provision the correct software and  b) configure auth on the BIG-IP
+provision the software modules on the BIG-IP
-3) Install some additional python modules (this will be moved into the main CFT eventually)

-First, set an environment variable for the password (this is used in later API calls)

-`export BIGPASS=<your password>`

-Then run

 `sh ./home/ubuntu/setup.sh`